json420/degu/doc/rgi.rst

 Note that the HTTP status code is return as an integer, and the reason is returned in a separate string value.
-This is so that this value doesn't need to be parsed out of a WSGI-style status string.
+This is so that this value doesn't need to be parsed out of a WSGI-style status string in order to be inspected by middleware or the server.

 Also note that the response headers are a dictionary instead of a WSGI-style list of pairs.
 The response header names must be casefolded with